Annual Book & Research Award

 The judges praised it for its clear exposition of different perspectives, its combination of scholarly depth and accessibility and for breaking new ground in crossing over between the often hostile fields of theology, psychology, and human development.
 The conclusions are pioneering and compelling and admirably explore the complexity of the human person, consistent with the main concerns of the Dallas Willard Book Award.

-Click here for a lecture given by Dr. Angela Carpenter discussing ideas from her winning book.
-The lecture is entitled "Dependent Creatures: How Human Evolution Can Help Us Understand God's Grace."
+Provost's Lecture by Dr. Angela Carpenter entitled "Dependent Creatures: How Human Evolution Can Help Us Understand God's Grace"

 Dr. Pelser (Ph.D., Baylor University) is associate professor of philosophy at the U.S. Air Force Academy in Colorado Springs, CO.